tibor309/firefox/README.md

 # 🦊 Firefox Browser
-This container allows you to access the [firefox web browser][firefox] trough another web browser using [kasmvnc][kasm].
+This container allows you to use [firefox][firefox] trough another web browser using [kasmvnc][kasm].

 ## Setup
 To set up the container, you can either use docker-compose or the docker cli.
 You can also use options and additional settings/mods from linuxserver.io.
-And to update the container, simply pull the latest image, and redeploy it.
-The [ESR][esr] (extended support release) version is also available!
+For updating the container, simply re-pull the image, and deploy it.
+The [esr][esr_build] version of the browser is also availlable!

 ### [docker-compose][dcompose] (recommended)